 8.1.5.
 Language

-Language, either written or spoken, contained in nodes of the DOM [DOM] or accessibility trees may be of interest to ACT Rules that intend to test things like complexity or intention of the language.
+Language, either written or spoken, contained in nodes of the DOM [DOM] or accessibility trees of interest to ACT Rules that test aspects such as complexity or intention of the language.
 For example, an ACT Rule might test that paragraphs of text within the DOM tree do not exceed a certain readability score or that the text alternative of an image provides a sufficient description.

 The means by which the language is assessed, whether by a person or a machine, is not of importance as long as the assessment meets the criteria defined in Requirements for WCAG 2.0 Checklists and Techniques §humantestable [WCAG].